shreeyajoshi2013/Python-practice-projects/Keywords_generation_for_google_ads/README.md

 Case:
-Who we are?  -
+Who we are?  <br>
-	A digital marketing agency
+	A digital marketing agency <br>
-Who is the client/customer?
+Who is the client/customer? <br>
-    A massive online retailer of furniture
+    A massive online retailer of furniture <br>
-What does client want to do?
+What does client want to do?  <br>
-    Create large campaigns for all of their website What are we doing?
+    Create large campaigns for all of their website <br>
+What are we doing?  <br>
- 	Creating a prototype set of keywords for search campaigns for their sofas section.
+ 	Creating a prototype set of keywords for search campaigns for their sofas section.  <br>
-    Generating keywords for the following products:
+    Generating keywords for the following products: <br>
-    •	sofas
+    •	sofas <br>
-    •	convertible sofas
+    •	convertible sofas <br>
-    •	love seats
+    •	love seats <br>
-    •	recliners
+    •	recliners <br>
-    •	sofa beds
+    •	sofa beds <br>

 Task specifications:
-    •	The client is a low-cost retailer, offering many promotions and discounts.
+    •	The client is a low-cost retailer, offering many promotions and discounts.  <br>
-    •	We are targeting price-sensitive customers, so we focus on such keywords and move away from luxury keywords and topics
+    •	We are targeting price-sensitive customers, so we focus on such keywords and move away from luxury keywords and topics <br>
-    •	We are tight on budget, so we focus on a tightly targeted set of keywords and make sure they are all set to exact and phrase match.
+    •	We are tight on budget, so we focus on a tightly targeted set of keywords and make sure they are all set to exact and phrase match. <br>
-Implementation:
+Implementation: <br>
-    •	We generate a list of words, that together with the products given above would make for good keywords.
+    •	We generate a list of words, that together with the products given above would make for good keywords.  <br>
-    •	For example:
+    •	For example: <br>
-        o	Products: sofas, recliners
+        o	Products: sofas, recliners <br>
-        o	Words: buy, prices
+        o	Words: buy, prices <br>
-        The resulting keywords:
+        The resulting keywords:  <br>
-            'buy sofas', 'sofas buy', 'buy recliners', 'recliners buy', 'prices sofas', 'sofas prices', 'prices recliners', 'recliners prices'
+            'buy sofas', 'sofas buy', 'buy recliners', 'recliners buy', 'prices sofas', 'sofas prices', 'prices recliners', 'recliners prices' <br>

 ### Highlights